 Safety features for the RDX include dual-stage front airbags, front side airbags, and full-length side curtain airbags.
 In addition, the RDX comes equipped with four-wheel antilock brakes with brake assist and a Vehicle Stability Assist system with traction control, which works with the all-wheel-drive system to help the driver maintain control of the vehicle in tight turns or slippery road conditions.

 Owners find the Acura RDX fun to drive, thanks to its good performance and agile handling.
 Despite reviewers' comments about turbo lag, owners like the power and acceleration provided by the turbocharged four-cylinder engine.
 They also approve of the RDX's stability and traction, whether on pavement or on dirt or sandy surfaces.
 The RDX's well-equipped cabin also appeals to owners, especially the supportive front seats.
 On the downside, some owners find the RDX's suspension and ride too firm and even harsh, especially on rough road surfaces.
 Owners would also like to see better gas mileage, although many find the current mileage numbers acceptable.
 Overall, owners are happy with their purchases and consider the RDX a good value.

 CarGurus owners also give the RDX good marks for the most part, citing its sleek exterior, its comfortable interior, and its turbocharged engine as among its many positive points.
 CarGurus owners also like the RDX's sports-car-like handling and the paddle shifters, which give drivers control of the five-speed transmission for manual shifting.
 Some owners go so far as to call the RDX the best small SUV on the market.
 Fuel economy remains a sore spot with CarGurus drivers.

-Talk about the 2009 Acura RDX
+Cars compared to 2009 Acura RDX